 Visitors often ask how to get around Milos in Greece.
 Here are some suggestions, based on my own experience after having driven pretty much all around the island.

 Explore Milos Greece – Best way to get around Milos

 Milos is a fantastic place to explore.
 It has dozens of beautiful, natural beaches, strange landscapes, pretty villages, interesting museums and archaeological sites.
 Here’s what to see and do in the Greek island of Milos, but you’ll need to get around to see it.

 The most common ways to get around Milos are by rented car / ATV / motorbike, bus, taxi, and boat.
 Milos travel options also include exploring the lovely hiking trails around the island.

 Of course, before you start exploring Milos, you first have to get there!
-Ferryscanner is a great place to book ferries to the Greek islands.
-You can book your tickets through this link, I will get a small commission, at no extra cost to you, which helps me run this website.
+Ferryscanner is a great place to book ferries to all the Greek islands.
+If you book your tickets through this link, I will get a small commission, at no extra cost to you, which helps me run this website.